bdoolaeghe/event-sourcing-workshop/workshop2-datamodel-evolution.md

 * define a currency for a given account, that should be set when the account is opened by its owner.
 * allow withdrawal in another currency, with an exchange rate (using the `CurrencyConverterService`)

-Implement...
+Implement a `currency` property on `Account`.
+How are we going to handle the eventStore already created accounts ? (these legacy accounts have no currency, in this case, the default currency is `EUR`)
+If we were in a *CRUD* persistence model, we would have "migrated" the data in tables to set the default currency.
+But how can we do with an eventStore ?

-After that, the test `MoneyTransferWithCurrenciesTest` should pass green !
+After that, the test `BankServiceWithCurrencyTest` should pass green !

 ## Implement the fees on withdrawal with conversion
 Now that we can do some money withdrawal in another currency,